 As soon as you read the specifications, it’s not hard to get that you will have to rev this bike really hard to get the maximum power of this engine.
 The bike initially may not feel as swift and active as R15 due to three reasons which are its less torque output, DOHC engine and heavy weight.
 That’s why R15 is a second quicker than CBR150R in reaching 0-60km/hr.
 After this, the game changes as the high end performance of the DOHC engine used in Honda is much better than R15.
 Despite being heavier, CBR 150R proves to be more enthusiastic than R15 as it takes just above 12 seconds to reach 0-100km/hour which makes it faster than its rival by one second.
 Being a DOHC engine, it tends to be refined and that shows when you can see yourself around 9000rpms without any vibrations.
 This engine feels extremely refined at high rpms and that helps you to achieve a top speed of around 130-132km/hr.
 Gear transitions are very smooth and gear ratios also feel well proportionate.
 Despite its less torque output, the bike still manages to impress you with its performance.

 The seating position of CBR150R may not be as sporty as R15 but it’s certainly more comfortable than its rival.
+The seat height (unloaded) in 793mm.
 The knees stick perfectly with the tank and you can find your feet resting on the foot pegs.
 Rider can easily reach to the clips on handle which allows you to get comfortable on this bike.
 Seat is placed relatively higher and offers you optimum comfort.